SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

 `sale` is used by payment instruments such as [Swish][swish].
 These payments will have a `sale` transaction instead of the `authorization` and `capture`.
-The funds will be captured from the consumer straight away.
+The funds will be captured from the payer straight away.

 `autoCapture` is only available for Card Payments.
 The mechanics work the same way as a two-phase payment, with two separate transactions – one for the